wladradchenko/wunjo.wladradchenko.ru/README.md

 - **Multilingual Support:** Currently supports English, Russian, Chinese for voice cloning (from any language audio) and English, Russian synthesis, with plans to extend voice cloning synthesis model for Spanish.
 - **Real-time Speech Recognition:** Dictate text and get instant transcriptions.
 An efficient tool for hands-free content creation.
 - **Multidialogue Creation:** Craft multi-dialogues using unlimited characters with distinct voice profiles.
+- **Video-to-Video by Text Prompt:**
+  - Reshape videos with by text prompt with difference models of Stable Diffusion.
+Let generative neural networks craft a new visual narrative.
+  - Change individual objects in a video by text prompt with one click, changing them throughout the video with unique text queries.
+  - Preserve specific objects without change by using the «pass» keyword.
 - **Deepfake Animation:**
   - Animate faces using just one photo combined with audio.
   - Achieve precise lip syncing with your audio using our deepfake lips feature.
   - Effortlessly swap faces in videos, GIFs, and photos using just a single photograph with our "Face Swap" feature.
   - Experimental feature.
 Change the emotions of a person in the video, with the help of a text description.
 - **AI Retouch Tool:** Elevate your videos by removing unwanted objects or refining the quality of your deepfakes.
+- **Automatic Segmentation Mask:** Select any object at any time period and get a storyboard of the selected object with a transparent or colored background.

 **Applications:**
 From voiceovers in commercials to character voicing in games, from audiobook narrations to fun deepfake projects, Wunjo AI offers endless possibilities and all is free and local on your device.